Today, we’ll explain to you what employee efficiency is and how to measure it.

 The word dynamic here refers to improvements and developments of new processes and products in relation to time.
 This can also apply to creation of new opportunities for oneself to improve long-term profitability.

-Using DeskTime again as an example, we can say that investing into it for the first time to make the process of invoicing and project tracking easier is a time-dependent process that may have a high upfront cost, but with it comes the increase of profitability in the long run because manual accounting is no longer necessary.
+Using DeskTime again as an example, we can say that investing into it for the first time to make the process of project tracking easier is a time-dependent process that may have a high upfront cost, but with it comes the increase of profitability in the long run because manual calculations are no longer necessary.
 Here we access new resources and make new improvements, all resulting in an observable increase in dynamic efficiency.

 If you’re still confused, don’t be.
 Let’s sum it up like this: